 As a Pomeranian owner and breeder, I understand the importance of finding the perfect harness and collar for my furry friend.
 Comfort, security, and health are top priorities when choosing the right fit.

 Though collars are often used for pet identification, they may not be the best choice for Pomeranians due to their thick coats, possible throat damage by collars, and small stature.

-If you have a Pomeranian, you need the perfect Pomeranian harness and maybe a Pomeranian collar.
+If you have a Pomeranian, you need the perfect harness and maybe a Pomeranian collar.
 “Perfect” in this context means it’s the BEST.
-Comfortable, secure and doesn’t affect his health when he wears it; i.e. too tight or too loose.
+Comfortable, secure, and doesn’t affect his health when wearing it, i.e., too tight or loose.

 Wearing a collar is not an ideal choice for most Pomeranians.
 Continued use of a collar for Pomeranian will damage the full, thick coat.

 If your Pomeranian must wear a collar, restrict the use to outings.
-The collar and harness work well together when taking your beloved pet for a walk.
-His ID tags will be attached to his collar in case he manages to escape, which is especially important if he’s in a strange neighbourhood.
+The collar and harness work well when taking your beloved pet for a walk.
+His ID tags will be attached to his collar if he manages to escape, which is especially important if he’s in a strange neighborhood.

 Why Dog Collars for Pomeranians are Not a Good Choice

 Pomeranian dogs are susceptible to genetic medical conditions such as collapsed trachea or neck injuries, making collars unsuitable.